- Want A Shortcut In Building Your Podcast Starter Kit?

 - Bus powered USB, 24 bit resolution and iPad audio interface.
-The starter pack also features 2 microphone inputs, class A mic preamplifiers and +48V, 2 switchable instrument inputs.
+The podcast starter kit pack also features 2 microphone inputs, class A mic preamplifiers and +48V, 2 switchable instrument inputs.
 1*1 MIDI In/Out and 2 balanced ¼” TRS main line-level outputs, studio magic plug-in suite, stereo headphone and 4+ GB of third party software, instruments and loops are other items that come with the product.

-PreSonus has designed the AudioBox iTwo to excel as a mobile interface.
+PreSonus has designed the AudioBox iTwo to excel as a mobile podcast interface.
 Wherever your travels take you, your AudioBox interface is all set to perform.
 If you are seriously looking for a simple, flexible recording interface that works well with a PC, MAC and iPad, then the Presonus studio is the best choice.

 The body of the product has sharp edges that need finishing.
-The software does not support the plugins (even those plugins that are included).
+The software kit does not support the plugins (even those plugins that are included).
 Despite these cons, the product is the right choice for creating breezing music.

 The Presonus AudioBox iTwo Studio is an ideal option to get going with this and song recording.
 In return for a modest price, you can reap the benefits of innovative features of the product for song recording.
-This is why most of the modern music lovers choose to buy this unit to enhance their skills.
+This is why most of the modern music lovers choose to buy this unit to enhance their podcast skills.

 Runnerup – PreSonus AudioBox Studio

-Looking for a professional yet affordable way to record on your computer?
+Looking for a professional yet affordable way to record a podcast on your computer?
 Look no further.
-The PreSonus AudioBox Studio is not your average set up and not your average price.
+The PreSonus AudioBox Studio podcast starter kit is not your average set up and not your average price.
 What most users are loving most about this product is that they are finding that they do not have to spend a fortune to create results that sound like they cost one.
 Let’s take a look at what you can expect to get with your PreSonus AudioBox Studio a little more in depth…

-- AudioBox USB interface with cable
+- AudioBox USB podcast interface kit with cable

 - M7 microphone